Why did we lose?

 What will a Great Forest Case win mean for the rest of Australia’s native forests?

-If we win this case, it will be significant for other states in Australia, as it will set a precedent for other groups to undertake similar litigation.
+If our application for appeal in the High Court is successful and we win, the result will be significant for other states in Australia, as it will set a precedent for other groups to undertake similar litigation.
 Currently, there is 6 million ha of Australia’s forests available for logging under the RFAs.
 If similar court cases were conducted in other regions, this could spell the end of RFAs and a significant win for Australia’s native forests.

-Who has the Foundation engaged as their legal representation for this case?
+Who did the Foundation engaged as their legal representation for this case?

-How much will the case cost Bob Brown Foundation?
+How much did the case cost Bob Brown Foundation?